mehulagg/gitlab/doc/integration/jira/development_panel.md

   commit messages, and merge request titles.
 - See the linked branches, commits, and merge requests in Jira issues:

-Merge requests are called "pull requests" in Jira issues.
+At this time merge requests are called "pull requests" in Jira issues, this may change in a future Jira release.

 Select the links to see your GitLab repository data.